iknowcss/rmd-dashboard/README.md

 Read more about it [here](https://coderwall.com/p/sitezg).

-## When I execute `grunt run` I get an error
+## When I execute `grunt run:e2e` I get an error
 Does it look like this?

-    The 'protocol' property must be a valid string
+    Config file "config/config.json" does not exist

 Did you create a `config/config.json` for your environment?
 You need one to tell *rmd-dashboard* where to find the information it aggregates.
 See [here](#create-a-configjson-for-your-environment).